 The Team

-The Kinomatics team consists of Deb Verhoeven, Colin Arrowsmith, Bronwyn Coate, Katarzyna Musial-Gabrys, Ben Eltham, Amanda Coles, Skadi Loist, Elizabeth Prommer, Vejune Zemaityte, Sarah Taylor, Alwyn Davidson, Paul S. Moore, Alex Gionfriddo and Stuart Palmer.
+The Kinomatics team consists of Deb Verhoeven, Bronwyn Coate, Katarzyna Musial-Gabrys, Ben Eltham, Skadi Loist, Elizabeth Prommer, Sarah Taylor, Alwyn Davidson, Paul S. Moore, Xenia Leontyeva, Pete Jones and Aresh Dadlani.
 Our approach to research is collaborative and interdisciplinary.
 Collectively, our academic backgrounds include cinema studies, creative industries, digital humanities, cultural policy, network analysis, cultural economics, geography, geographic information systems, cartography, visual arts and data visualisation.
 The Kinomatics project exemplifies changing patterns of humanities research that highlight that the humanities is increasingly a global, multidisciplinary and networked effort performed by scholars that dynamically collaborate to achieve specific objectives.

 Deb Verhoeven – University of Alberta